documentacao-ustore/ucloud-rtd-manual/MEnglish/mangue-usuario.eng.rst

       * **Header Value**: This space the user must indicate the initial value of the column that is created within the update events register file (log).

-      * ``Add`` **button**: This button informs the Mangue.io Platform the set header/value must be configured in the update events register file (log).
+      * ``Add`` **button**: This button informs the Mangue.io platform the set header/value must be configured in the update events register file (log).
 The user may add the quantity of columns that is made necessary, they just need to fill in the values on the previous blanks and press the ``Add`` button.

 * **LivenessProbe**: The Kubernetes environment uses *LivenessProbe* to know when to restart a container.
 These probes are performed in intervals of time (seconds) defined by the user and after this period it is added a line on the log file.
 On the spaces below the user enters with the values referring to the *LivenessProbe* environment: